bareos/bareos/docs/manuals/source/TasksAndConcepts/StorageBackends.rst

 .. code-block:: cfg
    :caption: aws.profile

-   host = s3.amazonaws.com         # This parameter is only used as baseurl and will be prepended with bucket and location set in device resource to form correct url use_https = true access_key = myaccesskey secret_key = mysecretkey pricing_dir = ""                # If not empty, an droplet.csv file will be created which will record all S3 operations. backend = s3 aws_auth_sign_version = 4       # Currently, AWS S3 uses version 4.
-The Ceph S3 gateway uses version 2.
+   host = s3.amazonaws.com
+   use_https = true
+   access_key = myaccesskey
+   secret_key = mysecretkey
+   pricing_dir = ""
+   backend = s3
+   aws_auth_sign_version = 4
    aws_region = eu-central-1

 More arguments and the SSL parameters can be found in the documentation of the droplet library: \externalReferenceDropletDocConfigurationFile

+.. limitation:: Droplet doesn't support comments into profile configuration file.

+   Keep the `*.profile` clean of any form of comments.

 While parameters have been explained in the :ref:`section-DropletAwsS3` section, this gives an example about how to backup to a CEPH Object Gateway S3.

 .. code-block:: bareosconfig
    :caption: bareos-dir.d/storage/S3\_Object.conf